masonnicoletti/market-sustainability-analysis/README.md

 # market-sustainability-analysis
-Investigate stock market performance and ESG scores of S&amp;P 500 companies.
+Investigation of stock market performance and ESG scores of S&amp;P 500 companies.